 - We’ve also used a Deal or No Deal type game, where teams of students answer a question (I use task cards from our different units as the questions).
 If they get the answer correct, they get to choose a case, and the cases hold different point values.

 These games can span several days with a mix of concepts, or can focus on different standards on different days.

-Your test prep can include centers, to be implemented over the course of a week or two.
+Your test prep strategies can include centers, to be implemented over the course of a week or two.

-I love to use mini-whiteboards for this type of review – students just seem to have more fun figuring out problems on their own personal whiteboards!
+Try a structured review as one of your test prep strategies.
+Display multiple choice questions for the whole group to solve and then select their answers.
+Together, analyze the answers and discuss why incorrect answers were chosen.
+Discuss how some answers could be eliminated.I love to use mini-whiteboards for this type of review – students just seem to have more fun figuring out problems on their own personal whiteboards!
 I also like to have students discuss their answers/compare their work with a partner or two and try come to a consensus, before discussing as a whole group.